- Chart

 Opportunities

-- Leveraging technology for improved borrower experience and efficiency
+- Leveraging technology to improve borrower experience and operational efficiency.

 Threats